-Endgrain: Diffuse-porous; medium pores in no specific arrangement; commonly in radial multiples of 2-3; reddish brown heartwood deposits common; growth rings usually indistinct, sometimes distinct due to discontinuous bands of marginal parenchyma; rays not visible without lens; parenchyma vasicentric and confluent.
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few to moderately numerous; commonly in radial multiples of 2-3; reddish brown heartwood deposits common; narrow rays not visible without lens, spacing normal to fairly close; parenchyma vasicentric, lozenge, and confluent.

 Rot Resistance: Rated as very durable in regards to decay resistance, with mixed reports on susceptibility to insect attack.